gmarzloff/OpenRehab-SCI/README.md

 Open Rehab is a web app, meaning you access it in a phone browser, and you do not need to install anything from an app store.
 A slightly modified version of this tutorial was tested in users with no experience, and results were presented at the Association of Academic Physiatrists' annual meeting. **The average time to complete was 26 minutes.** After this tutorial is done, you can easily remove the few things installed if desired.

 ### Step 1.
-Install Sublime Text
+Install Visual Studio Code (free)

-[Sublime](https://www.sublimetext.com/3) is a text editor, like a fancy version of Notepad, used for writing code.
+[Microsoft Visual Studio Code](https://www.sublimetext.com/3) is a text editor, like a fancy version of Notepad, used for writing code.

 (For Mac users: open the file you downloaded and drag to your Applications.
 Windows users: double click the .exe file to run the installation file)